slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Communism isn’t evil, it’s foolish.

 Wokeness is the belief that every disparity is rooted in discrimination.
-A worldview that believes that all interactions are about power.
-There is only one conflict in the world, and it is the powerful against the powerless, where the powerful are trying to preserve their power .
+It views all interactions as power struggles: the powerful vs. the powerless, with the powerful always trying to preserve their dominance.

 > *"The worst form of inequality is to try to make unequal things equal."
 -- Aristotle [-384]*